 There are two types of tax credits - Working Tax credit and Child Tax credit - both are benefits paid by the HMRC to help people with everyday costs.
 One can often get both types of tax credits which are not taxable.

-To find out how much you can get, please either get in touch with your local start-up accountant or visit HMRC’s website.
+To find out how much you can get, please get in touch with your local start-up accountant.

 R&D tax relief is a Corporation Tax relief which can either reduce your company’s tax bill or for some small and medium businesses provide a cash sum.
 It was introduced to promote investment in innovation and any business that invests in research and development can claim an R&D tax credit.